-Whether you're a basketball fan or not, going to an NBA game is something you won't be able to experience anywhere else.
-The iconic Madison Square Garden is the home of the New York Knicks, the local team, and it is in this stadium where you can watch the stars of the NBA play their hearts out on the court.
+Whether you're a basketball fan or not, going to an NBA game is something you won't experience anywhere else.
+The iconic Madison Square Garden is the home of the New York Knicks, the home team, and it is in this arena that you can watch the NBA's stars play their hearts out on the court.
 Definitely an experience that will add a lot to your trip and a must if you are passionate about basketball.
-If you already know you are not going to miss it, buy your NBA tickets here.
+If you already know that you are not going to miss it, buy here your tickets for NBA games.

 If you want to read a little more about the experience, understand what you will find there or find out why it is one of the top experiences you can live in New York, let me convince you in my article on How to Buy Tickets for an NBA Game in New York.

 You may not be a fan of the NBA per se, but you're dying to discover this venue where so many artists and sports teams have made history.
-There are guided tours of the venue, you can attend concerts and you can, of course, watch the Knicks play at home.
+There are guided tours of the venue, you can attend concerts and you can, of course, see the Knicks playing at home.
 Here's how to buy tickets to Madison Square Garden.

-The Brooklyn Nets ' home arena may not be as well known as Madison Square Garden, but the Barclays Center is no less interesting.
+The Brooklyn Nets ' home arena may not be as well known as Madison Square Garden, but that doesn't mean the Barclays Center is not interesting.
 This venue hosts concerts and events in addition to NBA games and is worth a visit during your tour of Brooklyn.
 Here is everything you need to know about the Brooklyn Nets stadium.

 3. Enjoy a Broadway show

 Both The Lion King and Aladdin are undoubtedly two of the most demanded musicals, so try to get your tickets as soon as possible to ensure the best seat at the best price.
-But if you still don't know which one you want to see, here is a list of what I think are the best Broadway musicals.
+But if you still don't know which one you want to see, I leave you a list of what for me, are the best Broadway musicals.

 Other Broadway musicals